 The stats show the growth in the sales of eBooks and eReaders but they often forget to make a comparison between these and the sale of other book types – such as the paperback; they also rarely look at how the ease of access to eBooks has affected the readership.
 For instance in October this year, the sale of eBooks make up 16% of the overall book market in Canada, but what does this statistic mean?
 Does it mean that other types of book sales fell by a comparable amount?
 When I dug a little deeper into the report it showed that 86% of Canadians buy print books, 19% buy electronic versions and 7% by both.
 I wonder how many of that 19% actually switched or have become new readers? (http://www.booknetcanada.ca/press-room/2012/10/10/print-is-still-the-dominant-format-for-canadians-says-new-bo.html)

-Transformational coach and founder of the Hysterectomy Association.
-Professionally I'm an information scientist who specialises in the adoption and engagement of digital technologies.
+Transformational counsellor, coach and women's health advocate.
+Professionally I'm an information scientist who specialises in change management, culture change and adoption of digital technologies in large enterprises and organisations.
 I am a writer and author of nine books to date, and I've edited a further seven; phew what a lot for a Thursday afternoon :-)